+Behaviours

-Behaviours Embrace and promote the brand behaviours of your organisation Demonstrates team working, supporting colleagues and embracing diversity Use your initiative and resilience to problem solve and escalate when required as per your company procedures Display loyalty, integrity and accountability to the organisation Commit to continuous development of self, including awareness of organisational communications and regulatory updates Identifies the needs of customers and adapts to different needs Demonstrates commercial awareness to deliver an agile, efficient and professional service
+- Describes how they embrace and promote the brand behaviours of the organisation. - Describes how they work as part of a team, supporting colleagues and embracing diversity. - Give an example of when they have used their Use initiative and resilience to problem solve and escalate when required as per company procedures. - Describes how they demonstrate loyalty, integrity and accountability to the organisation. - Clarify how they commit to continuous development of self, including awareness of organisational communications and regulatory updates. - Explain how they identify the needs of customers and adapts to different needs. - Give an example of how they demonstrate commercial awareness to deliver an agile, efficient and professional service.

-Annex E (iv) In order to achieve a distinction in the professional discussion, the apprentice will demonstrate 4 out of 6 of the following using the evidence provided in the employer report to give examples and clarify responses as appropriate: Pre-flight/ Inflight/ Post flight Proactively address topics (safety, security, customer service), making effective decisions to ensure all standards and procedures are met or exceeded Compliance, Health, Safety and well-being Promote a culture of safety and security by acting as role model for the organisation.
-Identify risks and non-compliances advising others how to make their practice safer and more secure.
+Annex E (iv) In order to achieve a distinction in the professional discussion, the apprentice will demonstrate 4 out of 5 of the following: Pre-flight/ Inflight/ Post flight Explains how they show initiative to proactively make decisions to ensure all standards and procedures are met or exceeded in either safety, security, or customer service).
+Compliance, Health, Safety and well-being Explains how to promote a culture of safety and security by acting as role model for the organisation.
+Gives an example of non- compliance and how they have advised others in how to make their practice safer and more secure.
 Organisation Provide evidence of an improvement suggested and implemented to either a process or procedure to improve either the quality of customer service or efficiency.
-Commerciality Actively promote the organisation's vision, objectives and values CRM/Human factors No distinction criteria Behaviours Acts as good role model to their team, empowering and supporting others to increase engagement of the team with the organisation's business plan Continuously takes opportunities to develop self, investing in own development, reflecting and continually improving own practice
+Commerciality No distinction criteria CRM/Human factors No distinction criteria Behaviours Explains how they have acted as a good role model to their team, empowering and supporting others to increase engagement of the team with the organisation's business plan Explains how and why they have taken opportunities to develop themselves, investing in their own development, reflecting and continually improving their own practice